AIRES: A system for air shower simulations: Air showers and particle physics

 The mean free paths do depend on the kind of interaction and on the particle's instantaneous parameters.
 They can be calculated analytically for certain interactions; in other cases they must be estimated by means of parameterization of experimental data, and this generally requires extrapolations out of the region corresponding to the measurements.
 A typical example of this situation is the case of the mean free paths for inelastic collisions particle-nucleus, where ``particle'' can be proton, gamma, other nucleus, etc. Such mean free paths depend on the energy of the projectile particle, and must be calculated for energies well above the maximum energies attainable in collider experiments.

 Figure \ref{FIG:mfp} contains plots of the mean free paths corresponding to proton-nucleus, pion-nucleus, kaon-nucleus and Fe-nucleus collisions, plotted as a function of the projectile energy.
-All the alternative sets of mean free paths available in AIRES are displayed . \lowfig{[p]}{mfp}{\epsfig{file=airesmfp.eps}} {Hadronic mean free paths} {Hadronic mean free paths versus projectile energy (lab system) .
-The solid (green), dashed (red), dotted (magenta) and dashed-dotted (blue) lines represent, respectively, the QGSJET, SIBYLL, Bartol, and Standard models.
-Notice that SIBYLL and Bartol plots are virtually identical.}
+All the alternative sets of mean free paths available in AIRES are displayed . \lowfig{[p]}{mfp}{\epsfig{file=airesmfp_jul02.pdf}} {Hadronic mean free paths} {Hadronic mean free paths versus projectile energy (lab system) .
+The solid (blue), and dashed (red) lines represent, respectively the SIBYLL 2.1 and QGSJET01 models.
+In the proton, pion and kaon cases the mean free paths corresponding to the models SIBYLL 1.6 (dot-dashed, green) and QGSJET99 (dotted, cyan) have been included for comparison.
+The iron plot includes also the mean free paths evaluated using the AIRES built-in algorithm in the SIBYLL (dot-dashed, green) and QGSJET (dotted, cyan) cases.}